eficode-academy/codeascode/CodeJourney.md

   * [Exercise 6 - Extra credit!](journey-exercises/Exercise6.md)

-## Step IV - start implementing Roman Numerals
+## go-roman - A roman number conversion web service written in go

-We need a `go` web service that, when we hit the `/roman/<number>` url, returns the roman numeral representation of it.
+We need a `go` web service that, when we hit the `/roman/?number=<number>` url, returns the roman numeral representation of it.

 ````
 Given a positive integer number (eg 42) determine